danthegoodman1/raftd/README.md

 Implementing the following endpoints is the most important and involved part of integration.
 But as you'll see, it's quite trivial to do.

-All requests are POST requests, using `application/json` bodies.
+All requests are POST requests, using `content-type: application/json` if JSON, otherwise there will be no `content-type` (unknown format).

 All requests additionally provide the following headers:
 - `raftd-node-id` - The node ID as a string